Early Years Nursery Policies

 Provide positive non stereotyping information about different ethnic groups and people with disabilities.

-Improve our knowledge and understanding of issues of equality and diversity and make inclusion a thread which runs throughout all activities of the pre-school.
+Improve our knowledge and understanding of issues of equality and diversity and make inclusion a thread which runs throughout all activities of the nursery.

 Avoid stereotypes or derogatory images in the selection of materials, celebrating a wide range of festivals.